 I visited Jaisalmer recently on invitation from Suryagarh.
 We went on a temple trail which included the lesser known temples of the region like Navdungar temple.
 But it also included the royal cenotaphs at Barabagh Jaisalmer.
 The ride to the cenotaphs was smooth.
-The skies were moody on the day for sure.
+The skies were moody on the day for sure, the road beautiful!

 The Royal Cenotaphs, Barabagh, Jaisalmer